brnluiz/brnluiz.github.io/source/_posts/web/ru-bot.md

 repo: https://github.com/brnluiz/ru-bot
 site: https://www.facebook.com/pRUBot-1841712192718317/
 ---
 Chat bot aimed for UFSC students.
-It have the University Restaurant (RU) Menu and notifies the users about the day menu.
+Besides having the University Restaurant (RU) Menu, it notifies the users with the menu of the day.